 Step #12 Take away their reservations.

 Besides superior weaponry, the settlers had another weapon—disease.
 Measles, Smallpox, Tuberculosis, Cholera, and Scarlet Fever spread epidemically from the settlers among the Indians and, at times. intentionally.
 There were times disease-contaminated blankets and food were given to the Indians.
 Quoting from the book Violence Over the Land by Ned Blackhawk, "Colorado Governor David Meriwether, in 1854, had engaged the help of the Mouche band of Colorado Utes to participate in a manhunt for a suspected murder.
 Being paid each with a gray cloth coat... decorated handsomely with red and yellow braid.
 These Ute leaders returned home fashionably attired in tailored officer's clothing."
 The book goes on to say, "They had also contracted smallpox, and many came to the conclusion that the Superintendent was the cause of the disease being among them...everyone that received a coat died."
-This is one of many accounts that attest to a kind of bio-warfare against the Utes.

 "We forget that our ancestors, both Indian and non-Indian, lived close together—that our children grew up with each other.
 And that's what makes this story so difficult to talk about and remember.
 But if we are going to understand who we are, then we have to understand and remember the Black Hawk War." -Historian Will Bagley